FahadAlO/Assignment1/README.md

 # Assignment1
 Football Stadium.

-Well i am going to figure out the biggest stadium in Europe.
+I am going to figure out the biggest stadium in Europe.

 Also to figure out the Capacity and Latitude for the cities.